idomp/addon-vscode-server-ha/vscode/README.md

 `run_in_terminal` tool working in the browser build.
 To confirm the patch is
 present:

+Startup patch failures now emit a warning by default; set `PATCH_RUN_IN_TERMINAL_STRICT=true` to fail the container when the patcher cannot adjust the bundles.

 1. Build the image (as shown above) and start a container shell:

    ```bash